Oppenheimer (film): Bhagavad Gita controversy

 The audio of the scene in which Tatlock directs Oppenheimer to read a verse from the Hindu scripture Bhagavad Gita, "I am become Death, destroyer of worlds", remained intact.
 As NDTV reported, the Minister for Information and Broadcasting Anurag Thakur questioned how the CBFC certified the film with the verse heard during such circumstance in the first place, and asked the scene to be deleted.
 Hindu nationalists were angered by the scene and demanded its removal.
 Among them was journalist Uday Mahurkar, who wrote an open letter to Nolan calling the scene a "direct assault on religious beliefs of a billion tolerant Hindus", and demanded its removal from all releases of Oppenheimer across the world.
 On the other hand, actor Nitish Bharadwaj told The Times of India that "The use of this verse in the film should also be understood from Oppenheimer's emotional state of mind.
 A scientist thinks of his creation 24x7x365 days, irrespective of what he is doing.
 His mind space is consumed fully of his creation & the physical act is just a natural mechanical act."

 Home media

 Oppenheimer was released on Ultra HD Blu-ray, regular Blu-ray and DVD formats including digital on November 21, 2023.
 As the former two releases sold out days after release, Universal worked on restocking before the holiday season.
 Nolan was vocal during the home release campaign of the film about the importance of physical media libraries, stating that letting films only exist digitally or on streaming services allows companies to have too much control and creates a danger for film preservation.
 The film was released for streaming in the United States exclusively on Peacock and in Canada on Amazon Prime Video on February 16, 2024.

-Additionally, it began streaming on Jio Cinema in India from March 21, 2024.
 On July 12, 2025, Oppenheimer was released on Netflix in the UK & Ireland.